spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/2-batch/4-monitoring.md

 ### Prometheus

 Prometheus is a popular pull-based time-series database that pulls the metrics from the target applications with pre-configured endpoints.
 Prometheus requires a Service Discovery component to automatically probe the configured endpoint for metrics.
-The Spring Cloud Data Flow server leverages the [Prometheus RSocket Proxy](https://github.com/micrometer-metrics/prometheus-rsocket-proxy), `rsocket` based service-discovery mechanism.
-Later also provides support for [Short-lived application](https://github.com/micrometer-metrics/prometheus-rsocket-proxy#support-for-short-lived-or-serverless-applications) such as Tasks.
+The Spring Cloud Data Flow server leverages the [Prometheus RSocket Proxy](https://github.com/micrometer-metrics/prometheus-rsocket-proxy), which uses `rsocket` protocol for the service-discovery mechanism.
+This method consistently provides support for long-running streaming and as well as [short-lived task/batch applications](https://github.com/micrometer-metrics/prometheus-rsocket-proxy#support-for-short-lived-or-serverless-applications).

 Instead of having to install them manually, you can use the docker-compose instructions for [Monitoring with Prometheus and Grafana](%currentPath%/installation/local/docker-customize/#monitoring-with-prometheus-and-grafana), which will bring up Spring Cloud Data Flow, Skipper, Apache Kafka, Prometheus, and prebuilt dashboards for Grafana.